gmauro/alta/README.md

 ```bash
 curl -sS http://gmauro.github.io/alta/install.sh | sh -s venv
 ```
-In you current path, you will find a virtual enviroment into the 'venv' dir.
+In your current path, you will find a virtual enviroment into the 'venv' dir.
 Activate it to access Alta.
 ```bash
 source venv/bin/activate